 In a Limited Partnership, Which Partner Remains Bound By All the Debts of the Business?

 In a limited partnership, the general partner remains bound by all debts of the business.
 A GP finds the deal, as well as the investors — or limited partners — and is bound to the debts in a way that LPs are not.
 Both the general and limited partners have a stake in the equity, but their responsibilities and contributions vary.
+Just like if a general partnership fails, the general partner is responsible for the debts.

 Responsibilities of the General Partner